 Kebabs (also known as Kabob) are a very popular dish originating in southwest and south Asia.
 The traditional meat is lamb, however, chicken, pork, beef and even fish can be used.
-In this easy recipe, chicken is cut into strips and marinated before being threaded ont a skewer.
+In this easy recipe, chicken is cut into strips and marinated before being threaded on to a skewer.
 This type of kebab is known as Shish Kebab, Shish meaning skewer in Turkish.

 - 1/2 cup olive or vegetable oil